What Is Linear TV? How Linear Advertising Works (2025)

 Like CTV and OTT, streaming advertising can be precisely targeted and measured, while linear TV reaches a broader, less defined audience through scheduled programming.

 Prerecorded programming, hosted on a server, streams through linear TV on a set schedule.
-Software is used to determine both the timeslots for the shows, as well as the accompanying advertisements that go along with it.
+Software is used to determine both the timeslots for the shows, as well as the accompanying advertisements that go along with them.

 The obvious exception here would be for live events, where raw footage is received, edited in near real-time, and sent to viewers, often on a very slight time delay.